junzis/pyModeS/docs/pipe.md

         return pipe.decode(msg, timestamp=ts)
 ```

-For single-producer pipelines (one reader thread draining a socket)
+However, in most use cases, for single-producer pipelines (one reader thread
-no locking is needed — just don't share the decoder across threads.
+draining a socket) no locking is needed, just don't share the decoder across
+threads.

 ## Stats